CDLUC3/ezid/templates/doc/apidoc.2.rst

                   registered, in the case of a reserved identifier).
   |X| _crossref   If returned, indicates that the identifier   yes |
-                  is registered with CrossRef (or, in the case successfully of a reserved identifier, will be            registered registered), and also indicates the status
+                  is registered with Crossref (or, in the case successfully of a reserved identifier, will be            registered registered), and also indicates the status
                   of the registration process.
 When setting,
                   must be set to "yes" or "no".
-See `CrossRef registration`_ below for more
+See `Crossref registration`_ below for more
                   information.
   === =========== ============================================ ================